Counter reset on 10/02/2013 due to migration to new hosting company -->

 The answer –I believe- is quite clear and dramatic.
 If you have followed this presentation, no more wording is needed!

 Honestly, I do not have an answer to that question.
-I do have answers –of course- but it would be too insulting to our system of government for me to gain any future support from them.
-So I will avoid answering directly that question, and instead will direct you to some other non-profit websites that I have published throughout the years as a public service not only to America, but to the world.
-Websites like www.ZUET.com (Zeroing in Underground Energy Technologies) for you to ponder on how is it possible that we are not yet producing more energy from "massive" geothermal venues as I suggest we should do in ZUÉT (zuét rhymes with sweat).
+I do have answers –of course- but it would be too insulting to our legislators, no need to offend them we will need support from them to palliate this terrible threat.
+So I will avoid answering directly that question, and instead will direct you to some other non-profit websites ("science beacons" I call them) that I have published throughout the years as a public service not only to America, but to the world.
+Websites like www.ZUET.com (Zeroing in Underground Energy Technologies) for you to ponder on how is it possible that we are not yet producing more clean energy, like solar, or from "massive" geothermal venues (as I suggest we should do in ZUÉT , which rhymes with sweat).

-My logo used to be "With American ingenuity, ZUÉT (technology) is no sweat".
+My motto used to be "With ingenuity, ZUÉT is no sweat".

 Recently I found out, that an American Geologist had warned about a peak in oil (in the Texas fields) back in the 1950's (Dr. Hubbert), but there was little interest on his observation as more and more fields were being discovered all over the US and abroad.
 Soon his warnings were ridiculed as too pessimistic.